Did you know..sloths have a special kind of tissue that tapes their lungs to their ribcage...this lets them breathe upside down!

 Scientists know that air pollution is bad for our lungs but they aren’t really sure why…

 My job is to find out what our lungs do after that day in London, when they have come across lots of pollution.

 I do this in the lab by sprinkling pollution onto pieces of lung and watching what they do next or asking volunteers for blood or urine samples after they have been exposed naturally.

 I’m usually found in the lab sprinkling pollution onto bits of lung

 I start my experiments early in the morning by adding pollution to pieces of lung.
-After a few hours (and several coffees!)
+After a few hours (and several green teas!)
 I dust off the pollution and see how the lung is.